Robert Langmead’s History

 In 1994, Robert and David Langmead established Natures Way Foods to provide a solution to the growing prepared bagged salad market, later diversifying into prepared fruit.
 By 1999, Natures Way Foods became the fastest growing food company in the UK, topping the rankings in the Sunday Times Virgin Fastrack 100.

-In 2004 Robert Langmead set up Kingsbridge Estates Ltd as privately owned investment and development company focused on acquiring commercial property in key sustainable locations across the south of England predominately in West Sussex, Hampshire and Berkshire.
+In 2004 Robert Langmead set up Kingsbridge as privately owned development company focused on acquiring commercial property in key sustainable locations across the south.

 In 2004, Natures Way Foods invested in Sun Salads Ltd watercress farms.
-With 5 watercress farms in the UK and 1 in Spain, Sun Salads supplies fresh watercress for retail and wholesale all year round.
+With five watercress farms in the UK and one in Spain, Sun Salads supplies fresh watercress for retail and wholesale all year round.
 In 2010 Sun Salads Ltd was awarded the “Cleaner Water” category of the Environment Agency’s Environmental Pioneer Awards.

 In 2006 Robert founded USA-based Wild Rocket Foods in California to supply pre-packed and prepared food as well as vegetable based dips and fresh fruit juices using excellent quality and natural ingredients.
 The company was set up to service Tesco’s North American food stores, fresh&easy Neighborhood Markets and was based in Riverside, California.